 - "I see myself in the cafeteria, where there is a new child who nobody is talking to or sitting with."

 - "I see myself finishing a juice box at the playground and thinking about where to throw the empty box."

 You may wish to ask the children to raise their hands, or lay their heads on the work table, once they have thought of a situation.
 If needed, visit an individual child who has not thought of something.
-Help him/her quickly or say you will help him/her think of something in a moment, and come back once the others have started drawing.
+Help them quickly or say you will help them think of something in a moment, and come back once the others have started drawing.

 Now ask the children to open their eyes, take a piece of paper and crayons or markers, and draw themselves in the situation they imagined.

 Remind them that their conscience is part of the story.
 Say: